csjayp/cblocks/README.md

 ### Creating base FreeBSD image

-Now you are ready to start creating cellblocks.
-As a good first example, I typically like to create a base FreeBSD image.
-I generally use the Cblock file included in the examples called "base", in this directory you will see a single file that will construct a full freebsd image based on the distfiles:
+With the environment set up, the next step is to begin creating cellblocks.
+A good starting point is to build a base FreeBSD image.
+The included example, named "base", provides a sample Cblockfile located in the examples directory.
+This file defines the instructions needed to construct a complete FreeBSD image from the standard distribution files.

 ```
 % cd ../../examples/base/